 Dr Liem Binh Luong Nguyen (MD, MPH), is an infectious disease specialist which research focuses on modelling and cost-effectiveness analysis of prevention interventions.
 He is currently working on a model-based analysis of treatment allocation strategies for HBV chronic infection in The Gambia.

-Rayana Toyé is a PhD student in Molecular Biology at the Institut de Recherche en Santé, de Surveillance Epidémiologique et de Formation (Iressef).
+Rayana Toyé was a PhD student in Molecular Biology at the Institut de Recherche en Santé, de Surveillance Epidémiologique et de Formation (Iressef).
 After graduating from high school in Niger where she is from, she completed her master’s degree in Biology in Burkina Faso with internships at the Centre Muraz research institute.
-She is currently working on the ANRS 12357 project on Senegalese patients from Prolifica.
+She worked on the ANRS 12357 project on Senegalese patients from Prolifica.
 The frame of her thesis was developed at Iressef in Dakar and included a fourteen-month stay at Inserm U1052 in Lyon.
-Her research focuses on HBV variants and biomarkers related to hepatocellular carcinoma (HCC) in hepatitis B virus (HBV)-infected patients, such as expression of mi-RNAs and TP53 mutation related to exposure to aflatoxin B1 (AFB1).
+Her research focused on HBV variants and biomarkers related to hepatocellular carcinoma (HCC) in hepatitis B virus (HBV)-infected patients, such as expression of mi-RNAs and TP53 mutation related to exposure to aflatoxin B1 (AFB1).
 For this latter part, she carried out periods of work at the International Agency for Research on Cancer (IARC) whose activities are strongly linked to the detection of exposure to AFB1.
 She also worked on the molecular characterization of HBV in Senegalese HIV-infected children.
 Rayana is now a Postdoctoral Scientist at the International Agency for Research on Cancer (IARC).

-Kyoko Yoshida is a medical student of Tokyo Medical and Dental University in Japan.
-She worked with PROLIFICA in Imperial College London in 2018 and MRC Unit the Gambia in 2019.
-Even her returning back to Japan, she keeps on working with the team, participating in some systematic reviews.
+Kyoko Yoshida was a medical student of Tokyo Medical and Dental University in Japan.
+She worked with PROLIFICA at Imperial College London in 2018 and MRC Unit the Gambia in 2019.
+After her return to Japan, she continued her collaboration with the team and completed systematic reviews.